tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 			- Maybe quote Kahneman from Thinking Fast and Slow here?
 	- Even continuing to _use_ the application while not working on it had proved risky.
 Reimplementing in Obisidian
 - Conclusion
+	- Persistence is agentic, but quitting can be too.
+		- Persistence essay from Innerhelm
+		- Kohn's essay
 	- I worried that I would feel constrained---like "a wild bull caught in a net," to borrow a metaphor from Isaiah.
 But I haven't.
 		- Karlsson: "as a person for whom narrow focus is against my instincts, the most remarkable thing about it is how rich it feels"
 	- Takeaways: